(888) 595-9101 Call Now For Pricing and Availability

 The build-up of clutter and unopened mail speaks volumes.
 Stacks of papers, unopened bills, overdue bills, unread magazines.
 Whether these are signs of cognitive decline and forgetfulness or general lack of interest, these indicate that a senior needs help.

 Not everyone has a green thumb, but look for dead or dying plants.
 Pet conditions can also indicate lack of attention and interest (luckily, there are numerous pet-friendly assisted living facilities, so a senior never has to leave their pet behind).
 Over feeding, under feeding, untrimmed nails, un-brushed or matted pets are easily observed.
+A noticeable decline in pet care often mirrors a senior's struggle with their daily responsibilities.

 Are there hobby or craft areas in the house that have stopped being used?
 This could be because of dexterity, memory, mobility, or balance issues.
 Lack of interest in previously enjoyed activities can indicate depression.
+A sudden disinterest in long-held hobbies can be a sign of cognitive changes or a lack of energy and enthusiasm for life.

 Is food expired or going bad in the refrigerator?
 Are there multiples of items?
 No one needs 5 bottles of ketchup.
 Buying multiples can indicate forgetfulness.
 Lack of fresh food could indicate that the senior is relying on cheaper longer shelf life items to avoid shopping or reduce costs.
 It could also indicate that they have degraded their nutrition eating levels.